bicycleboy/yet-another-soil-moisture-sensor/README.md

 #### esphome compile errors

 If you edit the esphome yaml file and it does not compile then you just have to use ChatPGT, redit forums etc.  YAML is indentation fussy so check that first.
 You are more likely to see an unintelligible error than an error that says, "your indentation is wrong".
+Make sure you can sucessfully compile the blink test above.

+### Sensors not updating

-If the esphome compiles and uploads and the sensors appear in home assistant but dont show the values you expect then you probably have a hardware problem.
+If the esphome compiles and uploads and the sensors appear in home assistant but don't show the values you expect then I suggest 8/10 problems are hardware - it's just wired wrong.
+The esphome logs as the esp32 starts and runs are useful and you can add ESP_LOGI debug statements to your logic as in the example.
+The logs should show sensor data changing (wifi, moisture).
+Check that the sensor update intervals you have specified are giving home assistant time to update.
+I have had some problems fixed by deleting the integration and recreating, some rare event issues were fixed with a home assitant re-start.

 ## Installation